IcySnex/Firebase.Authentication/README.md

 # Firebase.Authentication
-Firebase Authentication: Secure and easy to use authentication - C# &amp; .net
+Firebase Authentication: Secure and easy to use authentication for C# and dotnet